value4value/time4value/README.md

 ## How it works？

 The contract uses a sigmoid bonding curve for dynamic pricing.
 When you buy, it mints tokens and drives prices up, then when you sell, it burns tokens and drives prices down.
-And the staked ETH is allocated in an interest rate market to generate sustainable rewards, which are then redistributed to the creators.
+The staked ETH is allocated in an interest-rate market to generate sustainable rewards, which are then redistributed to the creators.

 <div align="center">
   <img src="images/curve.gif" width="90%">